alyssaafp/Project_Assignment_TPPR2001/README.md

 Challenges:

-- Keeping the logo entered and icons at the right places
+- Keeping the logo centered and icons at the right places
 - Making it look visually appealing on both big and small screens.